top of page

 Real-Life Example

-A graduate student struggling with lack of motivation noticed she would stall after 20–30 minutes of writing.
+A graduate student struggled with lack of motivation while writing.

 Instead of forcing longer sessions, she: